BA in Linguistics and Speech, Language & Hearing Sciences

 - The ability to apply their coursework in linguistics and speech, language, and hearing sciences either in research or in clinical or other professional experiences, demonstrating integrative reasoning to interpret data in relation to published research, justifying the scope of their analyses, supporting their conclusions, and presenting a coherent summary of the relevant facts and of their reasoning.

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major.
-Students majoring in Linguistics & Speech, Language, and Hearing Sciences will ordinarily, through coursework for the major, satisfy some of the BU Hub requirements in Scientific and Social Inquiry; Quantitative Reasoning; Diversity, Civic Engagement, and Global Citizenship; and the Intellectual Toolkit.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
+Students majoring in Linguistics and Speech, Language & Hearing Sciences will ordinarily, through coursework for the major, satisfy some of the BU Hub requirements in Scientific and Social Inquiry; Quantitative Reasoning; Diversity, Civic Engagement, and Global Citizenship; and the Intellectual Toolkit.
 For further details about how the Linguistics and Speech, Language & Hearing Sciences major courses fit in with the Hub requirements, see the Linguistics Hub requirements website.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.
+Students can satisfy up to 11 of the 26 required Hub units from courses counting for the joint major.
+Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Thirteen courses, including at least five in CAS Linguistics and at least five in Sargent Speech, Language & Hearing Sciences (all courses listed below are 4 credits unless otherwise indicated):